-You can use the speaker test to verify remotely that the speaker works as intended.
+You can use the speaker test to verify from a remote location that the speaker works as intended.

-Calibrate: You need to calibrate the speaker before its first test.
+Calibrate: Click to calibrate the speaker before you test it for the first time.
 During calibration, the speaker plays a series of test tones that are registered by the built-in microphone.
-When you calibrate the speaker, it must be installed in its final position.
-If you move the speaker later, or if its surroundings change, for example, if a wall is built or removed, you need to recalibrate the speaker.
+When you calibrate the speaker, it must be installed in it's final position.
+If you move the speaker later on, or if it's surroundings change, for example if a wall is built or removed, you need to recalibrate the speaker.

-Run the test: Play the same series of test tones that were played during calibration, and compare them with the calibration's registered values.
+Run the test: Click to play the same series of test tones that were played during calibration, and compare them with the registered values from the calibration.